deepaksood619/deepaksood619.github.io/docs/psychology/life-relationship-people.md

 4. Doing useful things for your partner is a common way to express love
 5. Physical touch is a powerful way to show your love
 6. Greatest gift - Helping your partner through hard times (simply standing by your partner during rough periods)

+### TEAM Method

+A marriage done well is a superpower

+Daily 10 mins checkin to boost your marriage

+#### T - Touch

+Hold hands, sit next to each other on the couch.
+Remind yourselves with touch you're in this together

+#### E - Education

+You each share one thing you learned that day that was interesting.
+A fact.
+A hard truth.
+Whatever.
+It's a chance for novelty and endorphins when we expand our brains.

+#### A - Appreciation

+You each share one thing you appreciate about the other.
+Could be how beautiful your partner looks that day.
+If you're ticked, it could be that they took out the trash.
+Only rules are, points for creativity and you can't keep using the same one

+#### M - Metrics

+Usually, when you're upset you tell them that moment.
+That gets naggy 321 times a day.
+With the check-in, you wait and bring it to this time.
+You don't fight when elevated, but you always get to explain your point.

 ## Friendship